Northern spotted owl: Population decline of northern spotted owl

-The barred owl is an owl species native to the Eastern United States, but has invasively expanded west into the habitat ranges of the northern spotted owl.
-Invasion of barred owls into the northern spotted owl’s habitat has occurred recently, with all of northern spotted owl territory now also inhabited by the barred owl.
+The barred owl is native to the Eastern United States, but has invasively expanded west into the habitat ranges of the northern spotted owl.
+This invasion is recent, and all of northern spotted owl territory is now also inhabited by the barred owl.
 Barred owls have a diet of small mammals (74.7%), other birds (8.3%), amphibians (6.4%), bugs (5.6%), crayfish (3.0%), fish (1.5%), reptiles, snails and slugs, and earthworms (<1.0% each).
-This diet is similar to the northern spotted owl, and the addition of barred owls to the northern spotted owl’s range creates increased competition for food.
-In the same areas, northern spotted owls require around three to four times more range than barred owls, which places more strain on the northern spotted owls.
+This diet is similar to the northern spotted owl, and the addition of barred owls to the northern spotted owl's range creates increased competition for food.
+A northern spotted owl requires around three to four times more range than a barred owl does in the same area, which places more strain on the northern spotted owls.
 As barred owl population densities increase, the strain of food competition will worsen for northern spotted owls.

-The greater diversity of diet in the barred owl, notably in the amphibians, crayfish, and fish consumed, threatens ecological stability due to extended predation now experienced by affected species.
+The barred owl's more diverse diet, notably in the amphibians, crayfish, and fish it consumes, threatens ecological stability by its effect on those species.
 The additional food sources also give an advantage to the barred owl over the northern spotted owl, worsening the northern spotted owl's ability to compete.
 Paired with more predation of prey that is shared between the barred owl and the northern spotted owl, the introduction of the barred owl in these areas may have unknown long term effects on the ecological balance of these habitats.
-The most drastic effect is on the northern spotted owl population, which is estimated to have decreased at an annual rate of 3.8% from 1985 to 2013.
-This population loss is directly related to the presence of barred owls.
-The Diller et al. (2016) study demonstrated that lethal removal of barred owls resulted in the northern spotted owl populations to increase, while populations of northern spotted owls continued to decrease if barred owl populations were left alone.
+The northern spotted owl population is estimated to have decreased at an annual rate of 3.8% from 1985 to 2013, and this loss is directly related to the presence of barred owls.
+The Diller et al. (2016) study demonstrated that killing barred owls resulted in increased northern spotted owl populations, while populations of northern spotted owls continued to decrease if barred owl populations were left alone.
 Should northern owl habitat areas continue to be protected under the Northwest Forest Plan and other related legislation, solutions to regulate barred owl populations could reverse the population decline of the northern spotted owl.
 Without intervention, continued annual decrease in population levels would ultimately end in extinction of the northern spotted owl.